Some important developments, but uncertainty remains

 - Social media and other internet / electronic service providers will need to assess whether they are likely to be captured by the new Children's Online Privacy Code.
 The Code will be subject to a public consultation process, and we recommend these organisations consider contributing to the consultation.

-- The new tiered penalty regime is likely to facilitate a higher degree of OAIC enforcement activity (with associated civil penalties and infringement notices).
+- The new tiered penalty regime is likely to facilitate a higher degree of OAIC enforcement activity (with associated civil penalties, compliance notices and infringement notices).
 We recommend all organisations take stock of their Privacy Act compliance levels and implement plans to address compliance gaps.
 In particular, we recommend paying close attention to compliance gaps affecting the following APPs (for which the OAIC will be empowered to issue infringement notices):

 - APPs 1.3 and 1.4 (requirement to have APP privacy policy, and content requirements for APP privacy policies);